Turik-Jr/MyFirstRepos/README.md

 This is my first repository.
-Here, my intention is to aggregate the personal porjects that I'm working on as a jorney of self-learning.
+My intention here is to aggregate the personal projects I’m working on as part of my journey of self-learning.